United States • UNESCO World Heritage Site

 Modern Conservation Challenges (1979-present)

-Contemporary management balances substantial visitation (exceeding 6 million annually in peak years 2017-2019, approximately 4.7 million in 2023) with ecosystem protection, addressing uranium mining threats, invasive species control, California condor recovery, and climate change adaptation whilst maintaining indigenous peoples' cultural connections and access rights.
+Contemporary management balances substantial visitation (exceeding 6 million annually in peak years 2017-2019, approximately 4.7 million in 2023) with ecosystem protection, addressing uranium mining threats, invasive species control, California condor recovery, and climate change adaptation while maintaining indigenous peoples' cultural connections and access rights.

-Conservation & Protection
+Conservation

-Current Conservation Status
+Current Status

 Protected as a U.S. National Park with comprehensive UNESCO World Heritage oversight, implementing ecosystem-based management strategies balancing preservation of geological processes and biological diversity with sustainable visitor access and indigenous cultural rights.

-Conservation Challenges
+Challenges

 - Climate change impacts including altered precipitation patterns, increasing temperatures, and drought stress affecting water availability and ecosystem distributions